ys7yoo/settings/README.md

 #define CUDNN_PATCHLEVEL 5
 ```

-Use Tensorflow *1.10* with Python 3.6
+Use TensorFlow *1.10* with Python 3.6